firemark/pixelopolis/docsrc/articles/elements/containers/fillers.rst

     :type: JUSTIFY-X, JUSTIFY-Y | center | random
     :default: start

-    align of objects for the rest axis.
+    Align of objects for the rest axis.

     * for v-filler: align of Y (depth) axis
     * for d-filler: align of X (width) axis